shadowmoon-waltz/bitcoin-wallet/README.md

 a few seconds before they'll show up); it includes the satoshis per virtual byte cost and the approximate local currency amount based on the average virtual byte transaction size if using segwit (140 virtual bytes).

+Changed default send coins screen default fee category from normal to ms low, sweep wallet feature fee category from normal to ms low, and raise fee feature fee category from priority to ms high.

-tl;dr changes: small build changes, small ui changes, mempool.space fee categories, enhanced fee preview alongside fee categories and at bottom of send coins screen
+tl;dr changes: small build changes, small ui changes, reduce fee overpaying in some common cases, mempool.space fee categories, enhanced fee preview alongside fee categories, and changes to default fee category (usually reduces fees)

 Using release signing based on "gradle.properties" in your gradle config directory (which usually defaults to "~/.gradle").
 Add the following lines to that file `